radiantearth/stac-api-spec/api-spec.md

 # STAC API Specification

 The STAC API is intended to be a superset of the *OGC API - Features - Part 1: Core* (OAFeat) standard.
-STAC API currently bases on [OAFeat version 1.0](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html), previously known as OGC Web Feature Service (WFS).
-We'll try to align with [upcoming versions](https://github.com/opengeospatial/ogcapi-features).
+STAC API currently is based on [OAFeat version 1.0](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html), previously known as OGC Web Feature Service (WFS).
+Future STAC API releases will align with [upcoming versions](https://github.com/opengeospatial/ogcapi-features).

 The OGC API - Features is a standard API that represents collections of geospatial data.
-It is the latest iteration of that standard and defines the RESTful interface to query geospatial data, with GeoJSON as a main return type.
+It defines the RESTful interface to query geospatial data, with GeoJSON as a main return type.
 With OAFeat you can return any `Feature`, which is a geometry plus any number of properties.
-In the STAC specification an `Item` is a `Feature`, with additional required fields for `datetime` and `assets`.
+The core [STAC Item spec](https://github.com/radiantearth/stac-spec/item-spec/README.md) enhances the core `Feature` with additional requirements and options to enable cataloging of spatiotemporal 'assets' like satellite imagery.
+This STAC `Item` always links to an asset, and these assets always have a capture time, so it requires fields for `datetime` and `assets`.
+The STAC API extends the OAFeat core with some key functionality to enable search of geospatial assets, detailed below.

 OAFeat also defines the concept of a Collection, which contains Features.
-A STAC `Collection` aligns with (and extends slightly) a OAFeat `Collection`; it contains Items.

 In OAFeat Collections are the sets of data that can be queried ([7.11](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_collections_)), and each describes basic information about the geospatial dataset, like its name and description, as well as the spatial and temporal extents of all the data contained.
-[STAC collections](https://github.com/radiantearth/stac-spec/collection-spec/README.md) contain this same information, along with other STAC specific fields and thus are compliant with both OAFeat Collections and STAC Collections and is returned from the `/collections/{collection_id}` endpoint.
+[STAC collections](https://github.com/radiantearth/stac-spec/collection-spec/README.md) contain this same information, along with other STAC specific fields to provide additional metadata for searching spatiotemporal assets, and thus are compliant with both OAFeat Collections and STAC Collections and are returned from the `/collections/{collection_id}` endpoint.

 In OAFeat Features are the individual records within a Collection and are provided in GeoJSON format.
 [STAC Items](https://github.com/radiantearth/stac-spec/item-spec/README.md) are analogous to OAFeat Features, are in GeoJSON, and are returned from the